UdashFramework/udash.g8/src/main/g8/frontend/README.md

 A Udash application is based on states.
 The application state describes the created `ViewFactories` structure and is determined by a URL.
 The URL is resolved to a `RoutingState` on every change.
-States usually will create a nested hierarchy.
-This hierarchy describes nesting of views.
-With `ContainerState` and `FinalState` you can express place of the state in the hierarchy.
+States tend to form a nested hierarchy.
+With `ContainerState` and `FinalState` you can express the place of a state in the hierarchy.

 In `RoutingRegistryDef` you have to assign URLs to one of the application states.
 `StatesToViewFactoryDef` resolves `ViewFactory` based on the provided `State`, it's also a good place